Australian Medical Association: Aims and objectives

 The AMA has a range of representative and scientific committees.
-One of its stated aims is "leading the health policy debate by developing and promoting alternative policies to those government policies that the AMA considers poorly targeted or ill-informed; responding to issues in the health debate through the provision of a wide range of expert resources; and commissioning and conducting research on health issues.".
+One of its stated aims is "leading the health policy debate by developing and promoting alternative policies to those government policies that the AMA considers poorly targeted or ill-informed; responding to issues in the health debate through the provision of a wide range of expert resources; and commissioning and conducting research on health issues."

 Membership and demographics

 The AMA represents slightly fewer than 30% of all Australian doctors, which is the largest voluntary association of doctors in Australia.
 This is down from previous levels of 95% in 1962 and 50% in 1987.
 The rate of membership amongst Australian GPs is lower than for other doctors, with approximately 6,000 out of 45,000 GPs being AMA members.
 Engagement of GPs by the AMA is lower than for the RACGP and ACRRM.
 In 2020, the incoming AMA President Omar Khorshid claimed in an interview that the AMA could still advocate on behalf of all doctors, even though only 30% of doctors supported the AMA through membership.

 There are 15 officially recognised specialty medical Colleges in Australia.
 The AMA offers only the 11 largest out of the 15 representation on AMA Federal Council with the smaller Colleges currently ineligible for representation.
 The official Australian medical colleges that do not have representation within the AMA are Australasian College of Sport and Exercise Physicians, Australian College of Rural and Remote Medicine, College of Intensive Care Medicine and the Royal Australasian College of Medical Administrators.
+Other specialties that are sub-groups within a specialist college, however, do have voting representation on AMA Federal council, such as Orthopaedics and Paediatrics.
+Voting in the AMA is primarily through representation on Federal council so that unrepresented specialties do not get voting rights and ordinary members are only allowed to vote through their representatives.

 The AMA offers an Indigenous Medical Scholarship.
 It has called upon the Federal government to spend more on Indigenous Health in a number of areas.
 However, the AMA lobbied against equitable time-tiered Medicare consultation rebates for different specialists, which was proposed by the MBS Review Taskforce.
-Inability to access equitable time-tiered MBS rebates for Sport & Exercise Medicine specialists under Medicare is an important issue for Indigenous Australians.
+Inability to access equitable time-tiered MBS rebates for Sport & Exercise Medicine specialists under Medicare was an important issue for Indigenous Australians.
 In 2020, the AMA President Tony Bartone criticised attendees at the Black Lives Matter rallies in Australia during the COVID-19 pandemic for attending a large gathering, although AMA (WA) President Andrew Miller was supportive.